KrisHHFI/React-Weather-App/README.md

 2) Download the project and extract the folder.
 3) Navigate to the project folder in Command Prompt.
 4) Execute the command "npm install".
-5) Then execute the command "npm start".
-The program will now launch.
+5) Then execute the command "npm start", which will launch the program.
 6) Open [http://localhost:3000](http://localhost:3000) to view it in your browser.